pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 If after an update something isnt working then check the GitHub Issues and Discord to see if it is a known problem.
 If not try restarting MA, try restarting HA, and try a full HOST REBOOT (in that order).
 If it is an integration problem then trying removing it from HA settings and HACS then restart HA then reinstall.

 Before you raise an issue [read this first](../support.md).
 Report issues using the template with as much detail as possible.
 Often posts aren’t clear about exactly what is typed where, how something is configured or what series of menus are selected.
 Screenshots can be helpful.
-Look in the LOGS for errors.
+DOWNLOAD and ATTACH complete logs from MA settings>>CORE.
 You can also look in the Browser console when you have front end issues which in Chrome browser is --> F12 for developer tools --> console.
 Please include the following in ALL reports:

-- What music provider is in use
+- What music provider is in use when the problem is observed?
+What other music providers have you tried (if you have no others then make that clear)
-- What player provider is in use
+- What player provider is in use when the problem is observed?
+What other player providers have you tried (if you have no others then make that clear)
 - Are the players grouped?
 - How is playback being instigated (e.g. automation or via the UI)
 - If you aren't using HAOS then exactly how you have installed MA